 RAID 1 mirrors your data on two disks, offering a spare copy, but at a slower speed.
 RAID 10 makes use of the four disks, writing identically to two pairs.
 Finally, there’s JBOD.
 Believe it or not, this stands for “Just a Bunch of Disks.”
 Basically, you have an enclosure with four separately accessible HDDs.

 There’s no doubt that the SanDisk Professional 48 TB G-RAID Shuttle 4 is a serious bit of kit for the serious videographer.
 And it will cost you some serious money.
 But it’s big, it’s fast, and it’s pretty adaptable.
-There are plenty that will see this as the perfect solution.
+It earns its spot among the best hard drives for video editing as there are plenty that will see this as the perfect solution.

 Brand